-Change across these five dimensions of voluntary action is set to be wide-ranging and uncertain for the next year, if not more.
 As we navigate the 'rapids' of an evolving landscape, we intend to expand our normal consultation of users of The CarbonNeutral Protocol through a planned series of broader dialogues to ensure that the future changes enhance its relevance and value.

-The principles underpinning the Protocol (see below) will remain our 'North Star' and will ensure that the Protocol continues to provide pragmatic and accessible guidance.
+The principles underpinning the Protocol (see below) will remain our 'North Star' and will ensure that the Protocol continues to provide pragmatic and accessible guidance that enables organisations to make impactful progress on their climate responsibilities and receive due recognition for doing so.

-Introducing The CarbonNeutral Protocol 2022
+Introducing The CarbonNeutral Protocol 2023

-We are pleased to present this 2022 edition of The CarbonNeutral Protocol.
+We are pleased to present this 2023 edition of The CarbonNeutral Protocol.
 First developed and published in 2002, the Protocol is revised and updated annually to reflect developments in climate science, international policy, standards and business practice.
 It is an open source standard and guide developed for business by business that draws together leading independent standards for greenhouse gas accounting into a practical guide to carbon neutrality.

-It underpins CarbonNeutral® certifications awarded by Natural Capital Partners to recognise carbon neutral organisations, products and activities, and provides a detailed framework for the design and implementation of credible carbon neutral programmes.
+It underpins CarbonNeutral® certifications awarded by Climate Impact Partners to recognise carbon neutral organisations, products and activities, and provides a detailed framework for the design and implementation of credible carbon neutral programmes.